 1. (1) The prophet and his times.

 a.
-In the eighth month of the second year of Darius: Zechariah served the Lord in the years after the remnant returned from the 70-year Babylonian exile.
-His prophetic career is marked by the reign of Darius, the ruler of the Medes and Persians.
-His career is not marked by the reign of a king over Israel or Judah, because there was no king of Israel or Judah in this period after the exile.
+In the eighth month of the second year of Darius: Zechariah served the LORD in the years after the remnant returned from the 70-year Babylonian exile.
+His prophetic career began in the reign of Darius, the ruler of the Medes and Persians.
+His career was not marked by the reign of a king over Israel or Judah, because there was no king of Israel or Judah in this period after the exile.

 iii.
-If all we had was Haggai to go by, we might conclude that all God was really interested in was the temple.
-Zechariah gives the rest of the story, and shows how God is interested in lives, not only buildings.
+If we only had Haggai to go by, we might conclude that all God was really interested in was the temple.
+Zechariah gave us more of the story and showed how God is interested in the lives of His people, not only buildings.

 iv.
-The Prophecy of Zechariah is noted for its rich use of visions, pictures, and symbols.
-In this way it is much like the Book of Revelation or Daniel which also have significant visions.
-“Haggai lays down the mind of God to the people more plainly in direct and downright terms; Zechariah flies a higher pitch, abounding with types and visions; and is therefore worthily reckoned among the abstrusest and profoundest penmen of Holy Scripture . . .
+The prophecy of Zechariah is noted for its rich use of visions, pictures, and symbols.
+In this way, it is much like the book of Revelation or Daniel which also have significant visions.
+“Haggai lays down the mind of God to the people more plainly in direct and downright terms; Zechariah flies a higher pitch, abounding with types and visions; and is therefore worthily reckoned among the [most puzzling] and profoundest penmen of Holy Scripture….
 We pass from dark prophecies to that which is much more dark.”
-(Trapp)
+(Trapp).

 b.
-The word of the Lord came to Zechariah: We know little about this prophet, though “Zechariah” is a common name in the Old Testament (at least 27 different Zechariahs are mentioned in the Bible).
-The only details we have about this Zechariah come from Ezra 5 and 6.
+The word of the LORD came to Zechariah: We know little about this prophet, though “Zechariah” was a common name in the Old Testament (at least 27 different Zechariahs are mentioned in the Bible).
+The only details we have about this Zechariah come from Ezra 5-6.

 i.
 Then the prophet Haggai and Zechariah the son of Iddo, prophets, prophesied to the Jews who were in Judah and Jerusalem, in the name of the God of Israel, who was over them.
 So Zerubbabel the son of Shealtiel and Jeshua the son of Jozadak rose up and began to build the house of God which is in Jerusalem; and the prophets of God were with them, helping them.
 (Ezra 5:1-2)